SverkerSbrg/openpyxl-templates/README.rst

 Welcome to openpyxl-templates!
 ==============================

 Openpyxl-templates is an extension to `openpyxl <http://openpyxl.readthedocs.io/>`_ which is intended to simplify reading and writing of excelfiles by formalizing their structure.
 The package is built around the ``TemplatedWorkbook``, which is a class based representation of an excel file.
-The worksheets are represented by ``TemplatedWorksheet`` a base provides an interface for reading and writing data.
-Currently the primary SheetTemplate is the ``TableSheet``.
+Worksheets are represented by the ``TemplatedWorksheet`` class which provides an interface for structured reading and writing of data.

+The ``TableSheet`` is the primary implementation of the TemplatedSheet.
+It provedes a simple interface for reading and writing sheets a single data table.
+It provides provides typed columns and several useful formatting shortcuts.

 Github
     https://github.com/SverkerSbrg/openpyxl-templates